dstanesc/FluidPatterns/doc/data-services.md

 > __Fitness note:__ Replicating the [Git](https://git-scm.com/docs/hash-function-transition/) hashing algorithm on the client side is not necessarily a solution which scales easily to other document storage implementations.
 From that standpoint a FluidFramework controlled hashing algorithm seems more favorable.

+The data structure and partitioning requirements relative to the `Summary` incremental upload are briefly described in our [communication thread](https://github.com/microsoft/FluidFramework/issues/10201#issuecomment-1125397142):

+1. Employ a stable Blob partitioning algorithm.
+Newer summaries can use the existing blobs uploaded by previous summaries as long as they remain unchanged.
+The functionality happens in the communication drivers as described in the above paragraphs.
+This would lead, amortized over time, to uploading of a single blob.

+2. The preferred alternative is that the DDS itself is capable not to generate the blobs that are the same from previous summary, but simply reference them.

+3. Have an additional layer (such a driver adapter) to detect blobs and de-duplicate them.
+This strategy has the ability to perform cross-instance de-duplication.

 # Incremental Updates

 The [DocumentDeltaConnection](https://github.com/microsoft/FluidFramework/blob/a16019bb71b67deef3924ab47036d1aa534bafa9/packages/drivers/driver-base/src/documentDeltaConnection.ts#L38) represents a connection to a stream of delta updates.
 For low message delivery latency the infrastructure offers [websocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) based transport.
 The implementation is based on the [socket.io library](https://github.com/socketio/socket.io)